manggic/codeEvolutionReactTuts/README.md

 ## 3. useState

-This function accept an argu which is initial value of state property and return current value of state property and a method for updating the state property.
+The useState hook lets you add state in functional Components This function accept an argu which is initial value of state property and return current value of state property and a method for updating the state property.